ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part1.md

 Blockchain Platform on IBM Cloud Private network on-premises.
 Below is a breakdown of Part 1 of our lab:

--   Start up a Blockchain Network:
+-   Start up a Blockchain Network
     :   -   We must make sure that all levels of software (docker, node, npm, docker-compose and yo) are at the correct level before we start building our smart contract.
 Then, we will install